+VII.
 Resources

+The main phlebotomy lab is Owens Center Room 215.
+This space is shared with the Medical Laboratory Technology Program.
 The lab contains equipment that will be utilized during the course of the semester.
 Please do not experiment with the equipment that you are unfamiliar with and have not covered in class.
 It is up to the students and faculty to maintain the classroom and equipment in proper order.
 Should you become aware of any materials or equipment that is not in proper working order, please report it immediately to the faculty.
 Material should not be removed from the classroom area without specific permission.